Bangkok National Museum: Collections

+The museum holds a group of large Hindu bronzes whose attribution has been disputed since the 19th century.
+Pierre Baptiste traces fourteen positions on them between 1895 and 2005, with proposed dates running from the mid-14th to the mid-18th century.
+Lucien Fournereau photographed the images at Wat Bot Phram, now the Devasathan, in 1891 and 1892, when the temple was dilapidated and the bronzes lay in disorder.
+Among them are two standing figures of Śiva, 308 and 150 centimetres high, catalogued as S.K.
+14 and S.K.
+19. John Listopad in 1999 reattributed the Umā of the group from Sukhothai to Ayutthaya, against the classification of the Fine Arts Department.
+Baptiste describes the difficulty of separating work of a style from work that prolongs it as a persistent problem in the field.

 The Golden Boy and the Kneeling Lady

 The Golden Boy bronze statue on display at the National Museum Bangkok after its repatriation from the Metropolitan Museum of Art in New York in 2024.

 In May 2024, the Golden Boy, a 4-foot-tall bronze statue dating to around 900 years ago, was repatriated to Thailand from the United States and unveiled at the museum.
 Another related sculpture, known as the Kneeling Lady, was also placed on public display.
 Both statues had previously been held at the Metropolitan Museum of Art in New York City for about three decades.
 The repatriation marked a rare success in Thailand's ongoing efforts to recover thousands of cultural artifacts that were looted or illicitly trafficked.

-The two bronze sculptures are believed to have originated from the lower Northeast region of Thailand, possibly in present-day Buriram province, and are stylistically linked to the Khmer Empire art tradition that flourished in the area between the 11th and 12th centuries CE.
+The two bronze sculptures are believed to have originated from the lower Northeast region of Thailand, possibly in present-day Buriram province, and are stylistically linked to the Khmer art tradition that flourished in the area between the 11th and 12th centuries CE.
 The Golden Boy, sometimes identified as a representation of Shiva or a Khmer monarch such as Jayavarman VI, was reportedly unearthed by a villager around fifty years earlier before being illicitly exported.
-The artifacts entered the Met's collection in the late 1980s, during a period when antiquities dealers associated with Douglas Latchford—later charged with art trafficking—supplied many Southeast Asian sculptures to Western museums.
+The artifacts entered the Met's collection in the late 1980s, during a period when antiquities dealers associated with Douglas Latchford later charged with art trafficking supplied many Southeast Asian sculptures to Western museums.

 Following prolonged diplomatic discussions and provenance research, the Met formally agreed in 2023 to return the two statues to Thailand, alongside fourteen Khmer works to Cambodia.
 The repatriation ceremony, held at the National Museum Bangkok in May 2024, was attended by Thai cultural officials and U.S. representatives, symbolizing a growing international commitment to address the colonial-era and post-war trade in looted antiquities.
 The Thai Ministry of Culture noted that additional requests were being pursued for roughly thirty more artifacts believed to have been removed from the country during the 20th century.